| User Roles | Admin | Staff contributor | ✗ External Contributor | ✗ Pulse user |

 - Click Make Private.

-- The selected period and all subsequent periods will be hidden from the client.
+- The selected period and all subsequent periods will be hidden from the client in Pulse.

 Example: